chauvinSimon/tri_stats/README.md

 # :thermometer: TEMPERATURES

-This section examines the recorded **water and air temperatures** and, inspired by the recent work by [Gibson (2024)](https://eprints.qut.edu.au/250162/), investigates their influence on **swimming and running performance**, respectively.
+This section examines the recorded **water and air temperatures** and, inspired by the recent work by [Gibson (2024)](https://eprints.qut.edu.au/250162/), investigates their impact on **swimming and running performance**, respectively.

 | ![temperatures.png](res/temperatures.png) |
 |:-----------------------------------------:|